-UWS admits new students into the EdD-SPP program in summer (July), fall (October) and spring (April) academic terms.
+UWS admits new students into the EdD-SPP program in fall (October), spring (April), and summer (July) academic terms.
 The application includes a list of materials that must be submitted for official consideration of an applicant's file.
 Applicants should carefully review the program's selection criteria to ensure they are making the best possible presentation of their qualifications.

-In addition to the general entry requirements for the college of graduate studies, students must also meet specific entry requirements for the EdD-SPP program:
+In addition to the general entry requirements for the college of graduate studies, students must also meet specific entry requirements listed below for the EdD-SPP program:

-- Master's degree from an accredited college or university (or foreign equivalent). - A minimum cumulative GPA of 3.0. - Applicants are required to read the AASP ethical standards and, based on that information, write and submit a personal essay describing their reason for pursuing the degree and their learning expectations. - Applicants are required to submit to the program director a professional writing sample completed during their master's program. - Applicants are required to successfully complete a personal interview with the director or a program faculty member. - Pass a comprehensive criminal history background check (requirement at admission).
+- Master's degree from an accredited college or university (or foreign equivalent). - A minimum graduate GPA of 3.0. - Applicants are required to read the AASP ethical standards and, based on that information, write and submit a personal essay describing their reason for pursuing the degree and their learning expectations. - Applicants are required to successfully complete a personal interview with the director or a program faculty member. - Pass a comprehensive criminal history background check (requirement at admission).